 - 1 stick 4 ounces or 8 tablespoons unsalted butter, cold

 - 1 1/2 lbs cream cheese room temperature

 - 2 tsp vanilla extract make your own, or half a scraped vanilla bean

 - Make your desired crust and allow to cool.
 I used an 8-inch x 3-inch pan, but a 9-inch would work.
 Just watch it more closely in the oven because a thinner cheesecake won't take as long to bake.

 - Preheat oven to 325°F.

 - Pour the cheesecake mixture onto the cooled crust.
 Place the cheesecake in the oven on a cookie sheet that has about a 1/4-inch hot water in it.
 This will help the cheesecake bake evenly and have a silky texture.
 Bake for about an hour or until it is just set in the middle.
-Remove the cake from the oven, run a knife blade around the edge of the pan and allow to cool to room temperature, then refrigerate for at least 3 hours.
+Meanwhile, make the lemon curd.

 - Whisk together the lemon juice, sugar, yolks, and salt.
 Add the butter and set over a double boiler.

 - Use a rubber spatula to stir the lemon curd until it starts to thicken.
 It should coat the spatula and cling to it before you remove it from the heat.

 - After the cheesecake is set, remove it from the oven.
 Carefully spoon the warm lemon curd over the top of the cheesecake and spread it smooth, if it doesn’t spread on its own.